 You can validate your configuration using nmap, sslyze and/or sslscan:

 nmap --script +ssl-enum-ciphers -n -p 443 [turris omnia ip]

 The following screenshot shows the final configuration using modern cipher suites and TLS 1.2 only:

 If you uncommented legacy cipher suites, you will likely see the following cipher suites:

 This article is part of the "Home network security" series.

 Read other articles of this series.

 This configuration example enables HTTPS-only and enforces strong TLS cipher suites.
 One weak point remains: We are using our own, untrusted certificate.
-However, this is sufficient for our purposes.
-Moreover, you can also try to configure an ECDSA certificate instead of our RSA certificate.
+However, this is sufficient for our purposes since the certificate is only in use for the local area network.
+Moreover, you can try to configure an ECDSA certificate instead of the RSA certificate.

-To harden your SSH configuration, your can check our Web server security series part 1.
+To harden your SSH configuration, you can check our Web server security series part 1.